GPT1 – Improving Language Understanding by Generative Pre-Training

 Datasetlink image 24

-For the training we are going to use a dataset of English jokes short-jokes-dataset, which is a dataset with 231 thousand English jokes.
+For the training, we are going to use an English jokes dataset short-jokes-dataset, which is a dataset with 231 thousand English jokes.

 from datasets import load_dataset